FAQs for Mushlume UFO™

 What are dinoflagellates?

-The dinoflagellates used in the Mushlume UFO are a species of marine plankton that have the ability to bioluminesce in response to mechanical stimulation, also known as swirling.
+The dinoflagellates used in the Mushlume UFO are a species of marine plankton that have the ability to bioluminesce in response to mechanical stimulation, such as swirling and crashing waves.
 If you want to get all Science-y about it, they are unicellular protists of the division Dinoflagellata and of the species Pyrocystis fusiformis.

 These dinoflagellates have chloroplasts and photosynthesize, just like plants do during the day.
 In fact, dinoflagellates are a small fraction of a larger population of phytoplankton that produce more than half the oxygen on Earth — more than all the grass, trees, forests and rainforests combined.